cnosdb/docs/docs/en/latest/reference/sql.md

 GROUP BY ROLLUP(column_1,column_2);
 ```

-t is equivalent to the following statement.
+It is equivalent to the following statement:

 #### Syntax